squito/squito.github.com/_posts/2013-12-27-scala-reflection.md

 ## Parameterizing Annotations

-I've got the basics of reflection -- now I just needed to get a handle on a `Type` of my target trait inside my macro annotation.
-This one was surprisingly difficult to figure out, I had to turn to stackoverflow in the end.
-As always, [Eugene Burmako was quick to give an answer](http://stackoverflow.com/questions/19791686/type-parameters-on-scala-macro-annotations).
+I've got the basics of reflection -- now I just needed to get a handle on the `Type` of my target trait inside my macro annotation.
+This one was surprisingly difficult to figure out, I had to turn to stackoverflow and got the [answer from Eugene Burmako](http://stackoverflow.com/questions/19791686/type-parameters-on-scala-macro-annotations).

 When using my macro annotation, I make the target trait a type parameter on the annotation class, and then pull it out the type with a call to `typeCheck`: